SunnyXu/SBMLDiagrams/README.md

 We also have an interface of SBMLDiagrams to NetworkX to exploit the variety of layout algorithms as well as SBbadger which is a tool for generating realistic but random biochemical networks.

 Note that the API is currently undergoing rapid changes to make the package easier to use.
+If you are using any of the code, please cite the PYPI web page (https://pypi.org/project/SBMLDiagrams/).
+Thanks.

 ## Installation